bnonni/Georgia-Interactive/README.md

 #### To run this project locally, you will need git, nodeJS, npm & a npm package called reload

-#### To test if you have these dependencies, run the following commands in a terminal, git bash or powershell (windows)
+To test if you have these dependencies, run the following commands in a terminal, git bash or powershell (windows):

 * git